dhavala/Surprise/doc/source/building_custom_algo.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once the base class :meth:`fit()
-<surprise.prediction_algorithms.algo_base.AlgoBase.fit>` method has returned,
+<idly.prediction_algorithms.algo_base.AlgoBase.fit>` method has returned,
 all the info you need about the current training set (rating values, etc...) is
 stored in the ``self.trainset`` attribute.
 This is a :class:`Trainset
-<surprise.Trainset>` object that has many attributes and methods of
+<idly.Trainset>` object that has many attributes and methods of
 interest for prediction.

 To illustrate its usage, let's make an algorithm that predicts an average